gojkov/detroit-labs-weather-app/README.md

 ● The forecast date and time
 ● The forecast temperature in Fahrenheit
 ● The OpenWeatherMap icon that represents the forecast weather conditions.

+## Handling Ambiguity

+"How can I demonstrate that I 'go for it'?"
+"How can I set myself apart in how I approach and complete this project?"
+"How can I show an exceptional understanding of JavaScript and React?"
+"How can I at least show great potential if I don't get this perfect?"
+"How can I exhibit an uncommon drive to get the best out of my ability?"

+These were some of the most important, driving questions I asked myself over the course of completing the project.
+There was a lot of room for interpretation in my outline from Pedro, and whenever a situation arose where I needed to make a decision, I chose to **not** to take the easy way out or 'see what I can get away with'.
+I do things because they are hard, not because they are easy.
+I wanted to handle the ambiguity by choosing the harder-but-superior option.

+## Time Investment

+All JavaScript/React functionality was completed in 8 hours, 42 minutes.

+Much more time was taken to refine the CSS.

+In completing, I coded for approximately 20 hours over the course of Friday, July 24 to Tuesday, July 28.